AnishPahilajani/AnishPahilajani/README.md

 ---

-- 🔭 I’m currently working on Fast API
+- 🔭 I’m currently working as a backend developer (I am using Fast API for this)
 - 🌱 I’m currently learning PyTorch
 - 📫 How to reach me: apahilaj@ucsc.edu
 - 😄 Pronouns: he/him